oaklandrobotics/docs/src/projects/igvc-2024/electrical/Software Install Guide.md

 ## Overview

+Interfacing with the electrical components requires a number of tools which allows one to monitor and upload code.
+Instructions for installing recommended software

 ## Arduino IDE

 The Arduino IDE is a software tool used for writing, compiling, and uploading code to Arduino boards.
-Follow these steps to install Arduino IDE on your computer:

 ### Step 1: Download Arduino IDE